soxueren/atsd/api/sql/README.md

 ### Multiple Intervals

-Multiple time intervalscan be selected using the `OR` operator.
+Multiple time intervals can be selected using the `OR` operator.

 ```sql
 SELECT datetime, value